Reading List

 Let My People Go Surfing (Yvon Chouinard)

-Let My People Go Surfing is the story of a man who brought doing good and having grand adventures into the heart of his business life – a book that will deeply affect entrepreneurs and outdoor enthusiasts alike.
+Let My People Go Surfing is the story of a man who brought doing good and having grand adventures into the heart of his business life.

 Americana: A 400-Year History of American Capitalism (Bhu Srinivasan)

-Americana takes us on a four-hundred-year journey of this spirit of innovation and ambition through a series of Next Big Things — the inventions, techniques, and industries that drove American history forward.
+Americana takes us on a four-hundred-year journey of the spirit of innovation and ambition through a series of the inventions, techniques, and industries that drove American history forward.

 The Psychology of Money (Morgan Housel)

-In The Psychology of Money, author Morgan Housel shares 19 short stories exploring the strange ways people think about money and teaches you how to make better sense of one of life’s most important topics.
+In The Psychology of Money, author Morgan Housel explores the strange ways people think about money and teaches you how to make better sense of one of life’s most important topics.

 Atomic Habits (James Clear)